CWood1/CWood1.github.io/_posts/2017-11-25-History-Computing-Part-I.md

 ---
 layout: post
-title: "The History of Computing, Part I: The Early Days
+title: "The History of Computing, Part I: The Early Days"
 ---

 # Looming Changes